Summarize Written Text-PTE Writing

 Form

 You will receive no points if your response in the summarize written text task is under the minimum of 5 words or beyond the maximum of 75 words.
+Following the official summarize written text word limit is mandatory for scoring.

 Grammar